top of page

 Raised in an overly rational culture, many of us have no language to communicate that which is the invisible source of our deepest and non-rational power as women — our life-force, embodied knowing, and deep feeling.
 Stirring with currents that have no name, we feel-sense-know the power of this force, yet cannot explain it.
 Rational words fall short, and so we too often fall silent, sometimes internalizing the belief that our stories do not matter.

 But the problem is not us—it is the language.
-Rational speech is too small to hold the vast currents of our inner lives.
-We must learn to speak another kind of language, one that rises from the body and the non-rational wellspring of creativity — our "Mother Tongue".
-Poetry, image, myth, and metaphor — these are languages which are big enough to carry the current that we are.
+Rational speech is too small to hold the torrents of our inner lives.
+We must learn to speak another kind of language, one that rises from the body and the non-rational wellspring of feeling that life flows from — our "Mother Tongue".
+Poetry, image, myth, and metaphor — these are languages which are big enough to carry the currents that we are.

 What is Gateless Writing?